May 14, 2026

 • Cursor 2.0's native voice mode only works inside the IDE, not in terminals, browsers, or PR descriptions.

-• Some system-wide voice tool learns your codebase vocabulary, runs at 200ms latency, and works across every development environment.
+• Willow learns your codebase vocabulary, runs at 200ms latency, and works across every development environment on Mac, Windows, and iOS.

 Why Voice Prompting Changes Your Cursor Workflow